 Section 1: Composition and Terms of Service of the Board of Directors

 A. The Board of Directors shall consist of eleven persons who are Equity Members in good standing elected by the Membership at Annual Membership Meeting, serving two-year terms in two classes of five Members and six Members each, respectively.
 Each class shall be elected in alternating years, with the smaller class being elected in odd numbered years and the larger class being elected in even numbered years.
 Directors shall serve such terms or until their successors have been elected.

-2. Board Members shall not be employed by the Association during their term on the Board, and shall not be related to facilities management staff employed by the Association during their term of service.
+2. Board Members shall not be employed by the Association during their term on the Board.

 3. Each Member of the Board of Directors will be required to sign a confidentiality agreement, kept on file, that shall remain in effect through their term of service on the Board as a means to protect Camelot Recreation Association, Members, and employees.